JEE Exam

 JEE Exam Fee

-The candidates who have applied for JEE exam need to pay the exam fees.
+The candidates who have applied for the JEE exam need to pay the exam fees.
 They can pay this fee through online payment modes, either credit card, debit card, net banking, etc. Here are category-wise JEE Exam fee details given below

 Category |